-A/B testing, also known as split testing is the process of comparative analysis of two variants of a web page or mobile app to determine which one performs better.
-The data and statistics thus obtained are then used to justify the incorporation of new changes to the product which will increase its viewership in the internet or help achieve expansion of user base.
+Also known as Split Testing, A/B testing can be termed as a controlled experiment with two variants of a single variable.
+During the process of A/B testing, comparative analysis, of two variants of a web page or mobile app, is done to determine which one performs better.
+The data and statistics thus obtained are then used to justify the incorporation of new changes to the product, which increases its viewership on the internet or help achieve expansion of user base.

 There are a number of elements in a webpage/app which affect it's user behaviour.
 Some of the prime ones are:

 - Links and Images.

 - Media mentions of awards and recommendations.

 - Call to Action.

 The web page or the app to be split tested is called as the control.
 One of the elements is chosen to create a modified version of the control called variation.
 Both the control and the variation are shown to two different halves of the usual web traffic.

 The user experience with each version is measured and collected in an analytics engine for analysis through statistical tools like graphs and pie charts.
 It is then easy to determine what effect each version had in the form of positive, negative or a neutral feedback.

 An A/B tested web page or a mobile app enables companies to make more out of the user traffic on the internet.
 This makes a world of difference and is seen in the form of enhanced generation of new leads and sales.
 Obviously this results in a significant rise in revenue and market shares of the company.
 Other reasons for considering A/B testing are:

 - It offers individuals the opportunity to make necessary and careful changes, which can enhance the user experience.